accesscode-2-1/ice-cream-sandwich/unit-0/week-3.md

 * Last week's medium post: [IntelliJ and I](https://medium.com/@sufeizhao/the-red-squiggly-of-death-938285277b9)
 * Last week’s goal: Create tip calculator
-* What went well (what goals did you meet?): Was able to catch up on unfinished exercises.
+* What went well (what goals did you meet?): Was able to catch up on unfinished exercises: [Tip Calculator](https://github.com/sufeiiz/Projects/blob/master/src/sufeiiz/TipCalculator.java).
 Completed hw assignments and finally started on Tip Calculator
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?): I wasn't happy with my Verbosity Calculator code.
 I wanted to not count 'III.' or 'V.' as a sentence, but didn't have time.
 * What is your goal for next week?: Finish tip calculator and start on Half Birthday Calculator
 * What do you need help with? (peers sign up to help if they can): Learn to comment better on my codes